NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Sometimes you may need to place a hold on a job to keep it from starting.
 For example, you may have submitted it assuming some needed data was in place but later realized that data is not yet available.
-This can be done with the ``scontrol hold`` command.
+You can do this with the ``scontrol hold`` command.
 Later, when the data is ready, you can release the job (i.e. tell the system that it's now OK to run the job) with the ``scontrol release`` command.
 For example: